sparshk380/AAP-DOC/README.md

 An Organization is a logical collection of Users, Teams, Projects, and Inventories, and is the highest level in the automation controller object hierarchy.

-Use of the Organization Tab
+Use of the Organization Tab:

-Centralized Management: Organizations in Ansible Automation Platform provide a way to group related resources such as projects, inventories, and credentials.
+<b>Centralized Management:</b> Organizations in Ansible Automation Platform provide a way to group related resources such as projects, inventories, and credentials.
 This helps in managing access control and organizing resources logically.

-Access Control: By defining organizations, you can control which users and teams have access to specific resources.
+<b>Access Control:</b> By defining organizations, you can control which users and teams have access to specific resources.
 This is useful for managing permissions and ensuring that users only have access to the resources relevant to their roles.

-Resource Organization: Organizations help in structuring your automation resources in a way that mirrors your company’s structure or workflow.
+<b>Resource Organization:</b> Organizations help in structuring your automation resources in a way that mirrors your company’s structure or workflow.
 This can make it easier to manage and find resources.

-Segregation of Duties: It allows for segregation of duties within the platform.
+<b>Segregation of Duties:</b> It allows for segregation of duties within the platform.
 For example, different teams or departments can operate independently within their respective organizations, avoiding conflicts or overlaps in resource management.

 ![Screenshots](<TowerHierarchy.png>)